Tuesday, October 18, 2011

 The Twins

 Her given name was Belinda, which means beautiful, and anyone who was fortunate enough to have crossed her path, knows that she lived up to that name.
 She had an hourglass figure, hair like Gloria Estefan, and large, mahogany eyes that lit up like moonbeams when she was happy.
-But “Linda’s” beauty was not only on the surface, it seeped into her pores and wound itself tightly around her inner core.
-She was a kind, loyal, devoted, and generous friend, who came into my life, and left me with a plethora of marvelous memories that I will always cherish.
+But 'Linda’s' beauty was not only on the surface, it seeped into her pores and wound itself tightly around her inner core.
+She was a kind, loyal, devoted, and generous friend, who came into my life, and left me with a plethora of marvelous memories that I will forever cherish.

 Me as Linda on Halloween

-Over the next few years, Linda became more than a friend, she was like a sister to me.
-We vacationed together with our kids, and celebrated our birthdays together—we were both born in August—we shared hopes and dreams, and even a few tears.
+Over the years, Linda became more than a friend, she became a sister to me.
+We vacationed together with our kids.
+We celebrated our birthdays together—we were both born in August.
+We shared hopes and dreams and even a few tears.
 Unfortunately, life got in the way, and we drifted apart.
-I married.
-Linda did the same, moving three states away.

 Three of The Mambo Girls reunite Me, Linda, and Elsa